 Playwright Executor

-It is possible to override the browser settings from your Playwright test configuration by using the browser option, e.g., you may enter one of these: chromium, firefox, webkit.
+To override the browser settings from your Playwright test configuration, define the browser option.
+For example, enter one of these values: chromium, firefox, webkit.

-A single test from the suite may be selected to be executed using the test field.
+To select a single test from the suite to be executed, define the test field.

 Usage